Entries linking to alow

 Low blow in the figurative sense (1940s) is from pugilism.
 To lie low is from mid-13c. as "get down so as not to be seen," 1880 in the modern slang sense "keep quiet."
 Low Church in 18c.
 English history referred to Anglicans laying little stress on church authority (1702); in 19c. it meant evangelical Anglicans.

 Beneath was the usual word; below was very rare in Middle English and gained currency only in 16c.
 It is frequent in Shakespeare.
-As a preposition from 1570s.
+As a preposition it is attested from 1570s.
 In nautical use, "off-duty," in contradistinction to "on deck."
-Meaning "inferior in rank or dignity" is from c.
+The meaning "inferior in rank or dignity" is from c.
 1600.
 According to Fowler, below is the opposite of above and concerns difference of level and suggests comparison of independent things.
 Under is the opposite of over and is concerned with superposition and subjection and suggests some interrelation.